(Biceps Tendonitis/Biceps Tendinitis)

 Bicep Tendinopathy Prognosis

 Bicipital tendinopathies rehabilitate successfully.
-With a physiotherapist-guided rehabilitation program, even biceps tendon ruptures do not always require surgery and can rehabilitate to resume excellent shoulder function.
+Even biceps tendon ruptures do not always require surgery with a physiotherapist-guided rehabilitation program and can rehabilitate to resume excellent shoulder function.

 In general, the inflammatory versions (tendonitis and tenosynovitis) will respond quicker.
 Degenerative tendinosis already has tendon cell death and require a longer-term rehabilitation strategy.
 It is essential to rehabilitate these tendon injuries as well as possible.
 These are the most likely to rupture in the future.